Dynamical stability for dense patterns in discrete attractor neural networks

-We note that the eigenvalue spectrum of $\mathbf{M}$ can only be an approximation to that of $\mathbf{J}_\mu^*$, since the entries of $\mathbf{J}_\mu^*$ are neither i.i.d.\ (due to the $g'\!\left(g^{-1}\!\left(\mathbf{r^\mu}\right)\right)$ term in $\bar{\mathbf{V}}_\mu$, which couples different rows), nor Gaussian (since $\mathbf{V}$ is a deterministic function of $\mathbf{R}$, rather than being a jointly distributed random variable).
-Nevertheless, our empirical results below suggest that the eigenvalue spectrum of $\mathbf{M}$ provides an acceptable approximation to at least the bulk of the eigenvalue spectrum of $\mathbf{J}_\mu^*$, with some notable outliers that we will analyze separately below.
-The resulting critical load for stability from this analysis, describing the bulk of the eigenvalue spectrum, is:
+Solving for the largest value of $\alpha$ for which $\lambda_\mathrm{bulk}<0$, the resulting critical load for stability from this analysis is:

-The foregoing stability analysis was based on the zero-crossing of the `rightmost point' of the bulk of the eigenvalue spectrum, $\lambda_\mathrm{bulk}$ (\Cref{fig:fig_2}a).
-However, we empirically find that while $\lambda_\mathrm{bulk}$ often predicts stability well (\Cref{fig:fig_2}c and \Cref{fig:fig_2}b, left column), there are also cases when it alone is an imperfect predictor of stability (\Cref{fig:fig_2}b, middle and right columns).
+The foregoing stability analysis was based on the zero-crossing of the `rightmost point' of the bulk of the eigenvalue spectrum of $\mathbf{M}$, $\lambda_\mathrm{bulk}$.
+However, we note that this eigenvalue spectrum can only be an approximation to that of $\mathbf{J}_\mu^*$ (\Cref{fig:spectrum}a), since the entries of $\mathbf{J}_\mu^*$ are neither i.i.d.\ (due to the $g'\!\left(g^{-1}\!\left(\mathbf{r^\mu}\right)\right)$ term in $\bar{\mathbf{V}}_\mu$, which couples different rows), nor Gaussian (since $\mathbf{V}$ is a deterministic function of $\mathbf{R}$, rather than being a jointly distributed random variable).
+Despite these facts, we empirically find that the eigenvalue spectrum of $\mathbf{M}$ often provides an acceptable approximation to at least the bulk of the eigenvalue spectrum of $\mathbf{J}_\mu^*$, so that $\lambda_\mathrm{bulk}$ often predicts stability well (\Cref{fig:spectrum}a,c and \Cref{fig:spectrum}b, left column).
+Nevertheless, there are also cases when $\lambda_\mathrm{bulk}$ alone is an imperfect predictor of stability (\Cref{fig:spectrum}b, middle and right columns).
 Thus, we analyze two specific outlier eigenvalues that might interfere with stability.

-The first outlier eigenvalue is associated with the uniform vector as a `counterfactual' eigenvector.
-If such an eigenvector existed, the corresponding eigenvalue would be the (average) row-sum of $\mathbf{J}_\mu^*$, $\bar{J}$.
-Thus, using replica theory (\Cref{eq:meanW}) to compute $N \, \langle W \rangle$, the expected value of this outlier eigenvalue is:
+The analysis of each of the two outlier eigenvalues is based on assuming the existence of a specific eigenvector of $\mathbf{J}_\mu^*$ and computing its corresponding eigenvalue, which may be an outlier.
+In the first case, we make the assumption that the uniform vector, $\boldsymbol{1}$, is an eigenvector.
+If such an eigenvector existed, the corresponding eigenvalue, $\lambda_\mathrm{ave}^\mu$, would be the (average) row-sum of $\mathbf{J}_\mu^*$, $\bar{J}$.
+Thus, using replica theory (\Cref{eq:meanW}) to compute $N \, \langle W \rangle$, the expectation of this outlier eigenvalue is: